HeyPuter/puter/doc/prod.md

 In other words, consider the routes above as "reserved" for Puter.

+### Publish My Website

+Right-click anywhere on the desktop to display options From the options menu, select "New".
+Then, choose "Folder".
+Give the folder a name according to your preference.

+After creating the folder:

+Right-click on the folder.
+Select the option "Publish as Website".

 ### Best Practices

 - The `title` tags and meta tags (`<title></title>`, `<meta property="og:title"`, `<meta name="twitter:title"`, ...) should be dynamically set by the server.
 For example, if the URL is of an app (e.g. `https://puter.com/app/editor`) the `title` tags and meta tags should contain the app's title rather than the generic Puter title.